GST/HST Credit and Climate Action Incentive Payment

 - You do not have to pay tax in Canada because you are an officer or servant of another country (such as a diplomat) or a family member or employee of such a person.

-- You are confined to a prison or similar institution for a period of 90 consecutive days or more.
+- You are confined to a prison or similar institution for a period of at least 90 consecutive days.

-- The recipient is deceased (for more information, see If the recipient has died).
+- The recipient is deceased (for more information, read If the recipient has died).

 Note

-You cannot get the credit for a spouse, common-law partner, or child who meets any of the above conditions at the beginning of the month in which we make a quarterly payment.
+You cannot get the credit for a spouse or common-law partner, or for a child who meets any of the above conditions at the beginning of the month in which the CRA makes a quarterly payment.

 How to get the GST/HST credit